mkrd/DictDataBase/README.md

 ### `at(path) -> DDBMethodChooser:`
 Select a file or folder to perform an operation on.
 If you want to select a specific key in a file, use the `key` parameter, e.g. `DDB.at("file", key="subkey")`.
-If the key appears multiple times in the file, the value of the key at the outermost indentation level will be returned.
+The key value is only returned if the key is at the root level of the json object.

 If you want to select an entire folder, use the `*` wildcard, eg. `DDB.at("folder", "*")`, or `DDB.at("folder/*")`.
 You can also use